How to Become a Bodybuilder

 Supplementation and Nutrition Timing

 Other supplements, like creatine and branched-chain amino acids (BCAAs), can enhance strength, endurance, and muscle gains.
 However, supplements should complement—not replace—a well balanced diet rich in lean proteins, complex carbohydrates, and healthy fats.
-Proper nutrition provides the building blocks your body needs to fuel workouts, support muscle growth, and reduce body fat.

 The Importance of Recovery